Club Races and Handicap Races

 Constable Handicap (staggered start handicap)

-Christmas Handicap (staggered start handicap – run in Fancy Dress if
+Christmas Handicap (staggered start handicap – run in Fancy Dress if you like)

 Other Events